CreativeAcer/OffboardingManager/README.md

 A PowerShell-based GUI tool for managing user offboarding in both Active Directory and Office 365 environments.
 Designed to work across multiple Windows architectures including x86, x64, and ARM.
 Features a demo mode for testing and training purposes.

 This script is actively being developed, with frequent updates and new features.
+And offcourse - sometimes some features might not be fully tested yet, if you find something don't hesitate to create an issue.

 ## Architecture Support
 The tool automatically adapts to your system architecture: